Nouri al-Jarrah: Life and career

 Al-Jarrah, a dissident of the Syrian regime throughout his career has all the while been politically expressive; from 1981-85 while actively advocating for the Palestinian struggle during the Lebanese civil war, Al-Jarrah served as managing editor for a monthly cultural review in Beirut, with much of the political instabilities forming their impressions on his writings across a landscape of Pan-Arabic publications. in 1998 Al-Jarrah travelled across Algeria, where he would soon produce the only Arabic testimonial documentation of the civil-war titled; “A Bleeding Paradise” which gained international recognition and faced harsh criticism from both the hardcore fundamentalist islamist groups and regime loyalist publications.
 In 2012; in response and in accordance with the Syrian uprising, he played a primary role in establishing “The Syrian Writers Association” and later in 2017 was voted in as its president.

 Nouri Al-Jarrah’s writing habits and works over time have witnessed momentary well-rewarded shifts, where in 2008 he was awarded the State’s prize for children’s literature for “The Pillow Book” and In 2000, he co-founded The Centre for Arabic Geographical Literature in Abu Dhabi, which won the Sheikh Zayed Book Award for Publishing and Technology in 2019 for its contribution to the preservation, distribution, and recognition of travel literature.

+In 2023, Jarrah publishedThe Stone Serpent, an epic blending together mythology and poetic innovation.